YODA-Lab/Explanation-Generation-for-Planning-Problems/README.md

 This system generates logic-based explanations for classical planning problems.
 Given an agent's planning domain and a human's (possibly incomplete) model of that domain, it identifies the minimal information needed to explain why the agent's plan is correct.

-The approach encodes PDDL planning domains into propositional logic using Z3 (SAT/SMT solver), then uses belief-revision–based algorithms to compute explanations as minimal knowledge updates.
+The approach encodes PDDL planning domains into propositional logic using Z3 (SAT/SMT solver), then uses algorithms to compute explanations as minimal knowledge updates.

 ## Repository Structure